sorhawell/forestFloor/README.md

 # forestFloor development

-forestFloor is no longer listed on CRAN, as I have been too lazy to fix build checks on some very exotic issues on rare machine R must support also.
-The Package works fine for the latest R though to install now
+forestFloor is no longer listed on CRAN, as I have been too lazy to fix build warnings on some exotic issues.
+However, the package works fine for the latest R (+4.x.x).

+#install instructions
 ```
 #use devtools to locate rtools and install forestFloor from github
 install.packages("devtools")